 - A2.4 The University allows students to continue their studies for as long as they are considered to be able to benefit and succeed.
 This is achieved by basing continuation of study regulations and awards of the University on outcomes and attainment related to the accumulation of credit linked to levels, not on years of study. - A2.5 Approved named programmes of study and flexibly-managed programmes are the means by which the University provides students with learning opportunities.
 Students who are unable to continue to study towards a named award in any given programme of study may be given the opportunity to continue their studies through either another approved programme of study, or through a flexibly-managed programme. - A2.6 The University will provide all students with advice and guidance to assist them in managing their learning throughout their programme of study.
 To support the management of student learning, a maximum number of failed credits that a student can carry from one stage of study to the next has been defined in continuation of study regulations for each level of award. - A2.7 The University reserves the right to decline, defer or withdraw enrolment where a candidate has not met the conditions of offer or where they cannot provide evidence that they have the appropriate immigration status to enable them to enrol as a student.
-Students may be unable to suspend study or may be withdrawn by the University where they are determined to be ineligible under the Home Office rules to remain in the UK.
+Eligibility to register or continue on study at the University may be impacted by legislation/guidance issued by UK Visas and Immigration (UKVI) in relation to matters including (but not limited to) course level, duration, remote delivery etc. Students may be unable to suspend study or may be withdrawn by the University where they are determined to be ineligible under the Home Office rules to remain in the UK